-Our work is dedicated to making the value of ecosystem services clear to the broader community – citizens, consumers, businesses, and public agencies, and then working with land stewards to restore or enhance the ecosystems that provide them.
+Our work is dedicated to supporting decision makers who want to enhance their role in providing environmental and social benefits to the broader community – citizens, consumers, and businesses – and working with land stewards to maintain, restore, and enhance the ecosystems that provide them.

-Integrative Economics joined carbon removal experts, practitioners of regenerative land management, and blockchain technologists for the Reversapalooza 2018 gathering this April in Seattle.
+Integrative Economics joined soil science experts, practitioners of regenerative land management, and blockchain technologists for the Reversapalooza gathering in Seattle in April 2018.
 Kyle Birchard appeared on a panel discussing open source technologies used in environmental and ecological applications.
-We have been working to quantify the market for carbon storage and helping design a new platform to fund voluntary sequestration practices.
-Expect more news on this exciting effort in the summer of 2018.
+We have been working to quantify the market for carbon storage and support efforts to design a new platform to pay for carbon sequestration on farmland.

 The Flood Control 2.0 project created tools to evaluate economic impacts of new flood risk management alternatives in the San Francisco Bay Area, evaluating tidal marsh restoration in highly urbanized watersheds.
 We helped estimate the value of restoration benefits, including recreational uses and the expansion of habitat for protected species.